CrazyMonkeyYT/BotGame/README.md

     description:
     simple game uses react
-    The objective of the game is for the robot to reach as many target squares as possible within the 60 second time limit.
-    contole the robot with the arrow keys UP LEFT and RIGHT
+    The objective of the game is for the robot to reach as many target squares as possible within the 60 secondtime limit. console the robot with the arrow keys UP LEFT and RIGHT

     view leaderboard saved on server